frederic-perez/AmE-dictionary/data/dictionary.md

 __campsite__ _n_
 __campy__ _A campy biopic._
 __can__ _v_ :two::hammer: _Butler canned a long 3-pointer._
-__can't be bothered__ _idiom_ Unwilling or disinclined to make the effort necessary to do or accomplish something.
+__can’t be bothered__ _idiom_ Unwilling or disinclined to make the effort necessary to do or accomplish something.
 __canapé__ _n_
 __canard__ _n_ :two: An unfounded or false, deliberately misleading story.
 __canary in a coal mine__ _idiom_ Something or someone who, due to sensitivity to his, her, or its surroundings, acts as an indicator and early warning of possible adverse conditions or danger.